-Setting Up Dockerized GIS Environments for Emergency Response & Incident Workflows
+Setting Up Dockerized GIS Environments for Emergency Response

-# Stage 1: Build & Dependency Resolution
+# Stage 1: Build & dependency resolution

 FROM ubuntu:22.04 AS builder